dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 ### Step 5 - Update the pipeline files in the main branch of your fork

 > Note: If you have an Azure DevOps pipeline linked to your fork of the
-> repository then you should be able to validate these changes work.
+> repository then you should be able to validate that these changes work.

 At this point in the process the Azure DevOps pipeline will start failing.
 To fix this, some of the pipeline files in the main branch will